prasser/s2r2/README.md

 4. An additional layer of sprites is rendered on top of the scene, e.g., coronas for lights.

-An overview is shown in the following figure:
+The scheme with which the work is distributed amongst these phases and the rendering threads is shown in the following figure:

 ![Scheme](https://raw.github.com/prasser/s2r2/master/doc/img/scheme.png "Rendering scheme")